j-sims/isitinyapi/README.md

 ### Test the Service
 open a broweser to https://CLUSTER:8080/tinyapi (replace CLUSTER with the name or IP of your cluster)

+## Role Based Access
+Access to the service requires both an authenticated user and 'r'ead access to the platform api.
+Refer to the administration guide for instructions on creating a role with platform access and adding a user to that role.

 ## Limitations
 This code is engineered to efficiently monitor a select set of sysctl parameters and execute a limited number of commands.
 By default, it employs a caching mechanism with a one-hour duration to minimize system load from frequent external command executions.
 Any reduction in the caching period or a significant increase in the number of commands could adversely affect cluster performance.